anwaldt/sound_synthesis_introduction/Website/posts/Modulation/fm-synthesis-introduction.rst

 .. description:
 .. type: text
 .. has_math: true
+.. priority: 0

 A Brief History
 ---------------

-As mentioned in `Introduction II </Sound_Synthesis/Intro_II/synthesis-algorithms-overwiew-1>`_, John Chowning brought a copy of the MUSIC IV software from Bell Labs to Stanford, where he founded the CCRMA, and started experiments in sound synthesis.
+As mentioned in `Introduction II </Sound_Synthesis/Intro_II/synthesis-algorithms-overview-1>`_, John Chowning brought a copy of the MUSIC IV software from Bell Labs to Stanford, where he founded the CCRMA, and started experiments in sound synthesis.
-Although frequency modulation was already a method used in analog sound synthesis, it was  Chowning who developed the concept of frequency modulation (FM) synthesis with digital means in th late 1960s.
+Although frequency modulation was already a method used in analog sound synthesis, it was Chowning who developed the concept of frequency modulation (FM) synthesis with digital means in the late 1960s.

 The concept of frequency modulation, already used for transmitting radio signals, was transferred to the